 This may translate into job growth, but not necessarily on the manufacturing floor.
 "Innovation is what's driving our employment growth in Minnesota for what I call 'A' jobs.
 We're really expanding our headquarters' jobs here.
-It's ag technology, improved hybrids, and reduced
+It's

 Another area in which processors noted jobs may emerge is waste recycling.
 "All of us [processors] create waste of some sort but, with sustainability, you want to reduce that and get to a zero-waste environment.
 We are discovering thousands of uses for waste that didn't exist before - whether you make fuel out of it, burn it for electricity or make fiber out of it," one processor observed.